panindrakumar84/quote-generator/READMe.md

 Quote Generator
 ====

-This is a **quote generator** project built with pure javascript without any javascript libraries.
-This is a very good project to understand the core fundamentals of frontend development and api calls.
+This is a **quote generator** project built with pure javascript without any javascript libraries and a very good project to understand the core fundamentals of frontend development and api calls.

 ## Tech Stack
 * HTML